jscoq/jscoq/README.md

   use one of the existing files as a model.

-  Also, you need to define a jsCoq package by editing the `coq-tools/dftlibs.ml` file.
-Once that is done, calling `build.sh` and `make coq` should build your package.
+  Also, you need to define a jsCoq package by editing the `coq-jslib//dftlibs.ml` file.
+Once that is done, calling `make jscoq` agian.

 ## Serialization